BrandonHe/sdl_android_guides/docs/Adding the Lock Screen/index.md

 	//...
 ```

-The LockScreenManager can download and hold a lock screen Bitmap given a URL and a class that implements its callbacks.
+The LockScreenManager class can download and hold a lock screen Bitmap given a URL and a class that implements its callbacks.
 You can create a class similar to this:

 ```java
 private class LockScreenDownloadedListener implements LockScreenManager.OnLockScreenIconDownloadedListener{